 Many students use the Centre on a daily basis because it is a quiet environment in which to relax and/or study.
 There are seven computers, some work spaces and a photocopier/printer/scanner.
 These facilities are only available to students with a disability or specific learning difficulty.

-As well as our one-to-one remote study skills support, the AccessAbility Centre also has a range of online study guides written specifically for disabled students.
+As well as our one-to-one study skills support, the AccessAbility Centre also has a range of online study guides written specifically for disabled students.

-The University’s Academic Skills Centre has also published some specific help pages on student skills for remote study and for preparing for online assessments.
+The University’s Academic Skills Centre has published some specific help pages on student skills for remote study and for preparing for online assessments.